Indian locomotive class WAM-4: Production

 Production of these locomotives started in 1970 with #20400 and exactly 500 WAM-4s were built in 13 years with #21399 “Anant” being the last one.
 Production ended on August 3 1983.
 WAM-4 though an indigenously produced loco was heavily inspired by French box design and naturally favoured a French TM which was the Alstom made TAO TM.
 A single WAM-4 can generally haul up to a 24-coach passenger rake.
 This class proved so successful by virtue of its ruggedness suitable for Indian conditions and simplicity of maintenance.
 In January 2020, the last WAM-4 units (four from Tata ELS) were withdrawn from mainline service.
-Currently 8 locomotives are currently doing shunting and departmental works.
+Currently 8 locomotives (including 1 WAS-4) are doing shunting and departmental works.